matias-kovero/BetterMotorways/BetterMotorways/README.md

   }
 }
 ```
-And now editing our code in Models.cs
+And now editing our code in `Models.cs`
 ```c#
 __result = Patches.Simulation.VehiclesCollide();
 return false;
 ```
-In this simple example it does not seems neccecary to move our patching code under Patches folder, but in more complex patches where you would need communication between functions, it is easier to have them in the same class.
+In this simple example it does not seems necessary to move our patching code under Patches folder, but in more complex patches were you would need communication between functions, it is easier to have them in the same class.

 # Configuration
-We have now created an really simple patch that will everytime return false when the game check if an vehicle is colliding.
+We have now created an really simple patch that will return false everytime when the game check if an vehicle is colliding.
 Now we should give the user an option to select if they want to use our patch.

 ### Creating an ConfigEntry
 First lets add an config option under your Mod Entrypoint in this case its in `Main.cs`